How to file the California LLC Articles of Organization

 California LLC approval

 California has sped up their processes.
 California LLC approval time is now 8 business days.
 That’s the same for both online and mail-in filings.
 However, it’s important to note that you’ll need to allow for a few extra business days for mail time if you choose that method.

-Note: Filing times may take longer due to the current global situation and government delays.
+Note: Filing times may take longer due to government delays.
 For the most up-to-date LLC processing times, check How long does it take to get an LLC in California.